panda3d/panda3d-docs/pipeline/converting-from-maya.rst

 Merging Textures
 ~~~~~~~~~~~~~~~~

-The Maya exporter may will try to merge textures.
-For example, if your model has
+The Maya exporter may try to merge textures.
+For example, if your model has an
-an RGB color map, and a black-and-white opacity map, then the exporter will
+RGB color map, and a black-and-white opacity map, then the exporter will
 consider loading them together as a single RGBA texture.

 In order to merge two textures, the following rules must be satisfied: